Recall Process - Elections Alberta

 The Chief Electoral Officer will determine within 7 days of receiving the application whether the applicant has met all the requirements above.

-If the Chief Electoral Officer is not satisfied the requirements have been met, the Chief Electoral Officer will reject the application and provide written notice to the applicant of the rejection and the reasons for the rejection.
+If the Chief Electoral Officer is not satisfied the requirements have been met, the Chief Electoral Officer will reject the application and provide written notice to the applicant including the reasons for the rejection.

-If the Chief Electoral Officer is satisfied the requirements have been met, the Chief Electoral Officer will provide written notice within 7 days after the date of the approval, the application has been approved to:
+If the Chief Electoral Officer is satisfied the requirements have been met, within 7 days, the Chief Electoral Officer will provide written notice the application has been approved to:

 • the applicant,